 More recently, we led the effort to unseal the divorce records of President Trump’s nominee to be Secretary of Labor, Andrew Puzder.
 According to press reports, Mr. Puzder’s ex wife accused him of assaulting her.
 CfA filed a motion in the 21st Circuit Court in St. Louis County, Missouri to unseal Mr. Puzder’s divorce records and allow the public and U.S. Senators to evaluate the character of someone who would oversee efforts to combat workplace harassment and violence.
 CfA secured the release of some of those records, and Mr. Puzder withdrew his name from consideration.

 We’ve also been active at the state and local level.
 In 2015, CfA called on Attorneys General in Utah, Arizona, and Montana to investigate Utah State Rep. Ken Ivory for fraud.
 CfA’s complaints alleged Rep. Ivory, as the then-president of the American Lands Council, had defrauded local governments by soliciting funds to advocate for a patently unconstitutional proposition: the transfer of national lands to state control.
 The Utah Attorney General’s office opened an investigation, and Ivory stepped down as CEO of American Lands Council amid public scrutiny.

 We’ve also investigated corporate influence.
 In April of 2016, CfA launched the Google Transparency Project to track one of the most notable, yet least-examined examples of corporate influence in government today.
 In November of 2015, we revealed how a payday lending industry trade association paid for and edited a controversial academic paper claiming that payday loans do not leave consumers trapped in cycles of debt.

+We work hard to pursue public accountability across the nation.
 Click below to learn more about our most recent actions.